LucasPieroo/Pos-IFSP/D3TOP/README.md

 https://lucaspieroo-pos-ifsp-d3topinterface-63wjbp.streamlit.app/

 The application will open in your default web browser, and you can start exploring anime recommendations based on your chosen anime.
 Enjoy exploring new animes tailored to your preferences!

+# Next Steps
+This project represents an initial step in constructing an anime recommendation system.
+However, there are several areas for improvement and expansion.
+Here are potential next steps for this project:

+- Incorporating user ratings: The current recommendation system is purely content-based, focusing solely on anime synopses.
+A personalized dimension could be added by including user ratings.
+This would entail creating user profiles based on their previous ratings and recommending animes that similar-profile users have rated highly.

+- Prioritizing newer animes: Another potential improvement is to prioritize newer animes in the recommendations.
+Older animes may have already been watched or could be of lesser production quality.
+This could be achieved by adding a weighting to the similarity calculation based on the release year.

+- Including rating scores: At present, an anime's rating score isn't considered in the recommendations.
+This might lead to low-rated animes being recommended simply because they have similar synopses.
+To avoid this, the rating score could be incorporated into the system, perhaps by adding a weighting based on the rating score to the similarity calculation.

+These improvements should help to develop a more robust and personalized recommendation system capable of making higher quality recommendations.